kajananchinniah/Gameboy-Emulator/README.md

   - At the time of use, it's incomplete but contains a really good PPU reference that explains it with visuals, etc.
     This helped me understand what to do (as I found it pretty confusing).
 (Link to PPU reference: https://hacktixme.ga/GBEDG/ppu)
+- POKEGB: a gameboy emulator that only plays Pokemon blue: https://binji.github.io/posts/pokegb/
+  - This inspired me to do all my rendering at the end of a scanline, rather than doing pixel fifo.
+I found the pixel fifo algorithm to be relatively complicated (and given how busy I've been, I didn't have enough time to understand the algorithm details, although I have a high level understanding, so I may revisit it later)